Allison Stokke

-Allison Rebecca Stokke Fowler (born March 22, 1989) is an American track and field athlete and fitness model.
+Allison Rebecca Stokke Fowler (born March 22, 1989) is a retired American track and field athlete who now makes a living as a fitness model.
 She broke a number of American records for high school pole vaulting.
 Images of her at age seventeen were widely shared on the Internet, resulting in her becoming an internet phenomenon.

 Stokke continued to pole vault, attending University of California, Berkeley, and competing for their California Golden Bears collegiate track team.
 She competed at two NCAA Division I Championships, achieving All-American honors at the 2011 NCAA Indoor Championships, and earned regional level all-academic honors through her combined athletic and academic performances.
 She attempted to make the American Olympic team at the 2012 United States Olympic Trials but failed to record a height.
 She continued vaulting at national level meetings up to 2017.

 After college, she became a professional vaulter and sports model for Nike and Athleta, among others.